We're Here to Help!

 Don’t try to manipulate Puff Pastry that’s not completely thawed; unfolding it while it’s still frozen could tear the sheet.

-Thawed Puff Pastry sheets should be cold to the touch but easy to manipulate.
+Thaw time may vary.
+Pastry should unfold easily but still be cold after thawing.
 If sheets reach room temperature, return to the fridge to rechill (but not refreeze).

 You can thaw Puff Pastry in the fridge.
 Separate and place each sheet on a plate, cover with plastic wrap and defrost in the refrigerator for about 4 hours.